gibbonsja/Meanderings/nial/concise.md

-    x := y                               assignment, same as: x gets y x y z := v                           multiple value assignment x opn y                              by convention this is opn[x,y] opn strand                           strand is the single arg [opn1,opn2,...]                      an alas x [opn1 x, opn2 x, ...]
+    x := y                               assignment, same as: x gets y x y z := v                           multiple value assignment x opn y                              by convention this is opn[x,y] [opn1,opn2,...]                      an alas x [opn1 x, opn2 x, ...]

-an atlas is by itself is an operation and so can be nested in another atlas.
+An atlas is by itself is an operator and so can be nested in another atlas.
 The behaviour of a nested atlas can be easily understood by viewing it as a tree of operations.

 For example